 Depending upon its capabilities, a node may have any number of applications and any number of adapters.
 Normally, there would be at least one application or adapter.

-REQ.26.5.1.2 OpenFMB Interface Layer
+RMQ.26.5.1.2 OpenFMB Interface Layer

 The OpenFMB interface layer defines multiple levels of interoperability.